Professor Andrew Wilson

 His past academic appointments include Executive Dean, Faculty of Health, Queensland University of Technology; Professor of Public Health, and Deputy Head of the School of Population Health, and Deputy Dean and Director of Research, Faculty of Health Sciences, University of Queensland.

-Andrew is a member of the Repatriation Medical Authority, a member of the Specialist Medical Education Accreditation Committee of the Australian Medical Council, chairs the Protocol Advisory Sub-Committee of the Medical Services Advisory Committee and is a Board member of the Sydney Catchment Authority.
-He is the Editor-in-Chief of the Australian Health Review.
+Andrew is Chair of the Pharmaceutical Benefits Advisory Committee, a member of the Specialist Medical Education Accreditation Committee of the Australian Medical Council, and chairs the Protocol Advisory Sub-Committee of the Medical Services Advisory Committee.
+He is a Board member of Water NSW and of the joint Board of the NSW Clinical Excellance Commission and the Agency for Clinical Innovation.

 Health policy, public health, chronic disease epidemiology and prevention, health care organisation and reform, preventive health, health workforce